 - High portability

-- Come with many sizes
+- Come in many sizes

 - Durable outside material and design